 In 2015 DAISY partnered with the National Patient Safety Foundation (NPSF) to recognize and celebrate nurses for their personal commitment to patient safety in the delivery of compassionate care to patients and families.
 In 2017, NPSF merged with the Institute for Healthcare Improvement (IHI) and other than a name change our shared goal of raising awareness of the significant contributions by nurses with respect to patient and workforce safety continued.

-We are recently wrapped up our 6th application cycle for The DAISY Award for Extraordinary Nurses and Nurse Led Teams in Patient Safety, presented in collaboration with IHI and sponsored by Hill-Rom.
+We are currently in our 7th application cycle for The DAISY Award for Extraordinary Nurses and Nurse Led Teams in Patient Safety, presented in collaboration with IHI and sponsored by Hill-Rom.

 Michael Blomquist, RN, CCRN, a critical care nurse at the University of Kansas Hospital, was chosen to receive the individual award in recognition of his professionalism and patient-centered approach.
 The Emory University Hospital Serious Communicable Disease Unit (SCDU) nursing and interdisciplinary team received the team award for their care of critically ill Ebola patients.